 What conditions can acupuncture treat?
 Musculoskeletal and chronic pain, urinary, cardiovascular, neurological, gastrointestinal, behavioural, eye, ear and geriartic diseases.

-If your pet can aided with Acupuncture please phone 9626 9561 to book an appointment with Dr Anna.
+If your pet can aided with Acupuncture please phone 9626 9561 so we refer you to the nearest certified Vetrinary Acupuncturist.